To meditate: Concentrate first!

 So, the next time you get on your chair or mat:

-don’t do meditation, think of it as trying to concentrate your mind onto fewer thoughts first and you’ll find yourself closer to meditation than you ever had.
+Think of it as trying to concentrate your mind onto fewer thoughts.
+You’ll find yourself closer to meditation than you ever had.

 The goal and benefits of concentration are ultimately beyond meditation. (a story for another day)

-Yes, I know, baffling or maybe I am bluffing.
-You were told that meditation boost concentration but lo and behold- it is actually concentration (Dharana) that leads to meditation (Dhyana).
+So, you were told that meditation boosts concentration but lo and behold, technically, it is actually concentration (Dharana) that culminates to meditation (Dhyana).